MorpheusAIs/Docs/Contributions/Code - Proof_Of_Contribution.md

 &
 **[The Code Contributors Weights Guide](https://github.com/MorpheusAIs/Docs/blob/main/Guides/Code%20Contributor%20Weights%20Guide.md)**

-## Snapshot Timelines and Implied Value of a Weight.
+## Snapshot Timelines and Implied Value of a Weight
 **Snapshot 1.** September 2nd 2023 to February 8th 2024 Implied Value of a Weight = $50 USD per Weight
 **Snapshot 2.** February 8th to March 8th 2024 Implied Value of a Weight = $400 USD per Weight
 **Snapshot 3**.
 March 8th to April 8th 2024 Implied Value of a Weight = $641 USD per Weight

-## Structuring your Code Contributions.
+## Structuring your Code Contributions
 All Code Contributions should include the following five elements:
 1. The Ethereum / Wallet address to be rewarded.
 2. Link to the Issue being addressed.